|

 The Constables of Flanders

-The constable, or count of the stables, was initially the commander of his lord’s cavalry, but later the office developed into that of a military commander-in-chief.
-Thierry (Theodoric) of Alsace became Count of Flanders in 1127 after a long and bitter civil war.
-The next year, Thierry awarded the office of constable to an ally Michel III of Harnes, who was probably a descendent of the Counts of Lens.
-Although prior to Michel’s appointment, the constables served at the whim of the count, this office became a hereditary position after 1128 and was generally held by the descendants of Michel.
+The constable, or the "count of the stables", was an office that began in the early days of Flanders as the commander of the count’s cavalry, but later this position evolved into that of a military commander-in-chief.
+When Thierry (Theodoric) of Alsace became the Count of Flanders in 1127 after a long and bitter civil war, he assigned the offices at his disposal to lords who had served with him on the battlefield.
+Thus we see that the following year the office of constable was awarded to his trusted ally Michel III of Harnes.
+The constable prior to Michel's appointment served at the whim of the count, but from Michel's time on it became a hereditary position that was generally held by members of the House of Harnes.

 (1128-1151) - Michel III of Harnes (d.
 1151), appointed constable by Thierry of Alsace.